Thailand/Laos/Cambodia

 Morning:

-After breakfast, we disembark the ship in Chiang Khong.
-From there, we transfer by motorcoach to the legendary Golden Triangle region, once infamous but now steeped in intrigue and history.
-During your guided visit, we explore the majestic Golden Buddha of Sop Ruak and a museum that offers a profound exploration of the opium trade’s complex history and its impact on health.
-Afterward, we transferred to our your hotel in Chiang Rai.
+After breakfast, we will disembark the ship in Chiang Khong.
+From there, we’ll transfer by motorcoach to the legendary Golden Triangle region, once infamous but now steeped in intrigue and history.
+During our expert-led visit, we’ll explore the majestic Golden Buddha of Sop Ruak and a museum that offers a profound exploration of the opium trade’s complex history and its impact on health.
+Afterwards, we’ll ride on to our hotel in Chiang Rai.

 Lunch: